tale-toul/ocp-aws/README.md

 $ ansible-vault encrypt linux_vars.txt
 ```

-Place the resulting encrypted file in the directory Ansible/group_vars/all

 * Many terraform variables are defined and can be used to modify several aspects of the infraestructure deployment, some of these variables need to be modified to avoid collitions with other cluster previously deployed using this same terraform file.
 Review these variables and assing values where needed, in particular: